nirajvnec/testLTC/README.md

-The status of the submitted report in the Mars Enquiry Tool (MET) is not updating, causing the entire system to freeze.
-Users are required to restart the application
+I have created a Jira ticket for the issue observed in the Mars Enquiry Tool (MET) during the production release (24.1.4).
+Please attach the correct report to reproduce this issue in the non-production environment.

 <div *ngFor="let report of jsonParsableReports">
   <h3>{{ report.name }}</h3>